Power Distribution Network Reconfiguration for Distributed Generation Maximization: Problem Description

 where $\underline{\nu}_n$ and $\overline{\nu}_n$ are given.
 Common values are $\sqrt{\underline{\nu}_n} = 0.95$ pu, $\sqrt{\overline{\nu}_n} = 1.05$ pu.
 Also, line current limit constraints are

 where $\overline{\ell}_{kn}$ is the given square current upper limit for line $\{k,n\}$.
 Typically, $\sqrt{\overline{\ell}_{kn}}$ is up to a few hundred amperes.

-The linearization of the bilinear terms $\pi_{nk} P_k$ in \eqref{eqn:DistFlow_reconfig_P} and $\pi_{nk} Q_k$ in \eqref{eqn:DistFlow_reconfig_Q} requires variable bounds on the line power flows $P_k$ and $Q_k$.
+The replacement of the bilinear terms $\pi_{nk} P_k$ in \eqref{eqn:DistFlow_reconfig_P} and $\pi_{nk} Q_k$ in \eqref{eqn:DistFlow_reconfig_Q} requires variable bounds on the line power flows $P_k$ and $Q_k$.
 If these bounds are not provided, they can be derived as follows:

 where $\nu^U_k := \max\limits_{(n,k) \mid \overline{\alpha}_{nk} = 1} \overline{\nu}_n$ and ${\ell}^U_k := \max\limits_{(n,k) \mid \overline{\alpha}_{nk} = 1} \overline{\ell}_{nk}$.
 The bounds in \eqref{eqn:Pline_UB} and \eqref{eqn:Qline_UB} follow necessarily from \eqref{eqn:v_limits} and \eqref{eqn:l_limit_heterogeneous}. $P_k + j Q_k = v_{\pi_k} (I_k)^*$ with $v$ and $I$ being the complex voltage and line current.
 Thus, $|P_k| \le |P_k + j Q_k| \le |v_{\pi_k}| |I_k| \le \sqrt{\nu^U_k {\ell}^U_k}$.
 This establishes \eqref{eqn:Pline_UB}.
 The same argument shows \eqref{eqn:Qline_UB}.